bismex/MMLT/README.md

 - - - -

-> If you get an error "gpuarray", check the readme file.
+> If you get an error "gpuarray", check the readme file
-> If you get an error "out of memory" on the GPU, increase p.gpu_memory_resize_add in setting_parameters.m file.
+> If you get an error "out of memory" on the GPU, increase p.gpu_memory_resize_add in setting_parameters.m file